-*This job shadowing experience is limited to upper class college students who have taken the MCAT and have applied for medical school programs at the University of Nebraska Medical Center or have other academic pre-med sponsorships.
+*Preference will be given to students who have who have taken the MCAT, applied for medical school programs at the University of Nebraska Medical Center or have other academic pre-med sponsorships.

 *If you have already spoken with a physician and made arrangements for shadowing, please indicate the name of that physician when submitting your request.

 Nuclear medicine combines chemistry, physics, mathematics, computer technology and medicine in using radioactivity to diagnose and treat disease.
 Nuclear medicine uniquely provides information about both the structure and function of virtually every major organ system within the body.
 Nuclear medicine technologists operate cameras that detect and map the radioactive drug in a patient’s body to create diagnostic images.
 After explaining test procedures to patients, technologists prepare and administer radiopharmaceutical medicines necessary for testing.